SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/05-Stash.md

 $ condor_submit namd_stash_run.submit
 ~~~

-Once the job completes, you will see non-empty "namdoutput_using_stash.dat" file where
+Once the job completes, you will see non-empty `namdoutput_using_stash.dat` file where
-the standout output from the programs are written as default.
+the standout output from the programs is written.

 ~~~
 $ tail  namdoutput_using_stash.dat